-In 2016, our telephone counselors responded to over 22,300 calls.
-Over 12,200 calls came through our Hotline, 4,600 through our Support Line, 1,800 through the Lifeline and 1,100 online.
+In 2022, our counselors responded to over 100,000 Hotline and 988 calls, chats and texts.
 Calls related to a broad range of subjects - first party suicide, the suicidal thoughts of a loved one or colleague, violence, substance abuse, LGBTQ issues, loss, relationship issues, those seeking additional counseling, and more.Learn More About Our Hotlines

 First, we listen, and we listen in a special way.
 We’re all familiar with the suggestions that well-intentioned friends and family so often give.
 While advice is sometimes what people seek during difficult times, more often it is the complete attention, acceptance, and empathy of one who cares that is truly called for.